Drizin/CodegenCS/src/CodegenCS/README.md

 ## IDisposable Helpers for Writing Indented Blocks concisely (but yet manually using Fluent API)

-- Helpers to concisely write indented blocks (C-style, Java-style or Python-style) using a Fluent API (IDisposable context will automatically close blocks)

-**We can start an Indented Blocks using the IDisposable Syntax ("using writer.WithXBlock")**

-We just define what's written before the block starts, and the helper (e.g. `WithCBlock()`) will automatically handle the curly braces and line-breaks.
+We just define what's written before the block starts, and the helper (e.g. `WithCBlock()`) will automatically handle the indentation, the curly braces around the indented block and line-breaks.
+IDisposable context is used to automatically close the blocks (decrease indent, close braces).

 ```cs
 var w = new CodegenTextWriter();